SvDvorak/svdvorak.github.io/cv.md

 <br />

 ### Kathy Rain 2
-I've been continuing as principal programmer for Clifftop's next project, [Kathy Rain 2](https://store.steampowered.com/app/1466390/Kathy_Rain_2_Soothsayer/).
+I've been continuing as principal programmer for Clifftop's next project, [Kathy Rain 2: Soothsayer](https://store.steampowered.com/app/1466390/Kathy_Rain_2_Soothsayer/).
 We're still using Unity together with Adventure Creator and my tasks are similar but since KRDC I've greatly improved our toolchain.
-For KR2 I've also worked more on visual effects such as dynamic lighting and reflections.
+For KR2 I've also worked more on VFX such as dynamic lighting and reflections.
 <br />

 ### Kathy Rain: Director's Cut
 I was the principal programmer for [Kathy Rain: Director's Cut](https://store.steampowered.com/app/1395030/Kathy_Rain_Directors_Cut/), a classical pixel art point & click adventure game made in Unity together with Adventure Creator.
-I came to the project a few months into development and worked on pretty much everything coding related; UI, tools, gamepad support, AC improvements, etc.
+I came to the project a few months into development and worked on pretty much everything coding related; UI, tools, gamepad support, Adventure Creator improvements, etc.
 <br />
 <br />